 And speaking of beating the living crap out of hordes of enemies, if you’ve got the least bit of experience with 2D action games, you’ll want to play on tough or hardcore, as normal will probably be a walk in the park for ya then.
 It certainly was for me, so it was a good thing that the difficulty can be at any time: crank it up to have your skills tested or lower it for a leisurely stroll through most battles – your choice.

-If all this talk about leveling, respawning enemies and going on a shopping spree has you worried that even a tiny amount of grinding is required, rest assured that is not the case.
-At least, unless you’re playing on tough or hardcore, at which point you may have to power level a bit to be evenly matched against certain opponents – or maybe you can get with by more skillful play, dodging and proper counter attacks?
+If all this talk about levelling, respawning enemies and going on a shopping spree has you worried that even a tiny amount of grinding is required, rest assured that is not the case.
+At least, unless you’re playing on tough or hardcore, at which point you may have to power level a bit to be evenly matched against certain opponents – or maybe you can get with by more skilful play, dodging and proper counterattacks?
 Skill levels vary greatly from person to person, after all.

 But no matter how fun combat is, kicking ass and taking names will only do so much to entertain most.
 As such, it’s a good thing that both the exploration aspect and story elements in Dust: An Elysian Tail truly shine.
 Some might find Fidget’s finicky nature and urge to comment on everything a bit annoying, but not me.
 I found her presence thoroughly entertaining, especially when she decided to break the fourth wall, which was quite a common occurrence!
 She’s also nowhere near as annoying as Navi from Ocarina of Time, so even if you end up disliking her, remember – it could be much worse.